gortonator/bsds-6650/labs/lab-1.md

 1. Tomcat listens on port 8080, so in your browser go to http://{your public IP address}:8080 and you should see the Tomcat homepage
 1. [Create an RDS MySQL Instance](https://aws.amazon.com/getting-started/tutorials/create-mysql-db/).
 You don't have to use MySQL, but the above gives a good introduction to the RDS Service.

+## Notes
 Check out [this info](https://aws.amazon.com/about-aws/whats-new/2017/06/amazon-rds-supports-stopping-and-starting-of-database-instances/) on costs of RDS and automatic restarts.
 We will start using a database in Assignment 2 so feel free to terminate until then.
+If you stop/start your EC2 instance, the public IP address will change.
+The extract below is from [stackoverlow](https://stackoverflow.com/questions/55414302/an-ip-address-of-ec2-instance-gets-changed-after-the-restart#:~:text=5%20Answers&text=Actually%2C%20When%20you%20stop%2Fstart,used%20by%20other%20EC2%20instances).
+Actually, When you stop/start your instance, the IP address will change.
+If you reboot the instance, it will keep the same IP addresses.
+Unfortunately, it is not possible for us to reassign the address to your instance as that address would have been released back into the pool used by other EC2 instances.

+If you want to avoid this issue in the future, depending on your needs:

+If you only need a fixed public IP address, you can assign an Elastic IP address to your instance.
+If you need both public and private IP addresses to remain the same throughout the lifetime of the instance, you can launch your instance in VPC instead.
+The private IP address assigned to an instance in VPC remains with the instance through to termination.
+To learn more, see the aws documentation to assign elastic ip.

 [Back to Course Home Page](https://gortonator.github.io/bsds-6650/)